buarki/find-castles/README.md

 ## What Is This Project?

 ### Summary
-This is a simple project made to experiment [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) interacting with a Go app.
-Once user access the Web client it sees a button called *Search*, that once pressed it triggers a **data pipeline** process in the Go server in which it does a [web scrapping](https://www.imperva.com/learn/application-security/web-scraping-attack/#:~:text=Web%20scraping%20is%20the%20process,replicate%20entire%20website%20content%20elsewhere.) in some sites to collect data about castles, like the name of it, the country and city it is based.
+This project demonstrates the use of [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to interact with a Go application.
+When users access the web client, they find a "Search" button that, when clicked, initiates a **data pipeline** on the Go server.
+This pipeline involves [web scraping](https://www.imperva.com/learn/application-security/web-scraping-attack/#:~:text=Web%20scraping%20is%20the%20process,replicate%20entire%20website%20content%20elsewhere.) from various sites to gather information about castles, including their names, and the country and city where they are located.
+The server sends these details back to the client in real time via SSE, allowing users to see the results as they are processed.

 ### The Data Pipeline